ngemily/opencv-object-detection/README.md

     cmake ..
     make

+### Run

 Run it.
 There are a number of sample images in the `imgs/` folder.

     ./DisplayImage <path to img>

+### Build documentation.

+This project uses Doxygen for documentation.
+Doxygen will generate html and latex sources from the source code.

+    doxygen Doxyfile